guibranco/BancosBrasileiros/README.md

 This branch only contains the **Merge Tool** (.NET 7.0 Console App) used to merge and generate the data.

+> **Note**
+>
+> Thinking on move this branch to a dedicated repository...

 ---

 ## Contributing

-Here are a step-by-step on how to add new source of data to the merge tool:
+Here is a step-by-step on how to add a new source of data to the merge tool:

 - Checkout [MergeTool branch](https://github.com/guibranco/BancosBrasileiros/tree/MergeTool).
 - Open VS, VS Code, Rider, or your favourite IDE / Code Editor.